numediart/ImmersiveSoundSpace/ISS_UnityExamples/Readme.md

 Attached to the *Seagull* GameObject in the InteractiveExampleScene.

 #### PlayWithDelay
 Delay the playback of all AudioSources attached to the same GameObject.
+Attached to the *Whisper* GameObject in the InteractiveExampleScene.

 #### TrajectoryFromCheckpoints
 Allow you to create a path for the GameObject, by giving a list of 3D checkpoints and the last point of the trajectory.
 The GameObject will always be oriented toward the next point.
 The start time and the duration of the trajectory can be adjusted.
 Attached to the *Steps* GameObject in the InteractiveExampleScene.

 #### TrajectoryFromFile
-A script to play back a .csv file created with [this tool](https://github.com/numediart/ISS_Utils/tree/master/SaveTrackerTrajectory).
+A script to play back a Tracker trajectory .csv file created with [this tool](https://github.com/numediart/ISS_Utils/tree/master/SaveTrackerTrajectory).
 If the *Loop* option is activated, the trajectory will be played over a and over, but the sound will be played once only.
 If the *Ping Pong* option is activated, the trajectory will be played alternatively forward and backward.
 Attached to the *MusicBox* GameObject in the InteractiveExampleScene.